snowplow/documentation/docs/understanding-tracking-design/create-tracking-plan-with-tracking-scenarios/managing-tracking-scenarios-console/index.md

 ![](images/ts-13.png)

 Publishing a new scenario indicates an intention to implement the tracking defined in it.
-For data consumers, a published scenario signals that the tracking associated with the event complies with the rules contained in it.
+For data consumers, a published scenario signals that the tracking associated with the event complies with the instructions contained in it.

 Once published, the scenario's status will appear as "Published" in the list view.

-If you need to edit a published scenario, you can do so by selecting the "Edit" button.
+If you need to edit a published scenario, you can do so by selecting the **'Edit'** button.
 This action will reset the scenario's status to "Draft."

 ![](images/ts-14.png)